chark/scriptable-events/Documentation~/README.md

 }
 ```

-Then, right-click the script which defines the data type and select _Create/Scriptable Event/Custom Scriptable Event_ (at the bottom):
+First, right-click the script which defines the data type and select _Create/Scriptable Event/Custom Scriptable Event_ (at the bottom):

 <p align="center">
   <img width="70%" src="scriptable-event-script-creator-open.png"/>